1997 World Series: Game 7

 The Marlins finally broke through in the bottom of the seventh as Bobby Bonilla hit Wright's first pitch over the right-center field wall for a home run to cut the lead to 2–1.
 After striking out Charles Johnson and walking Craig Counsell, Wright was removed from the game in favor of Paul Assenmacher who was scheduled to pitch to Cliff Floyd.
 Marlins manager Jim Leyland elected to send Kurt Abbott to the plate after the pitching change; Assenmacher retired him on a fly ball, then got Devon White swinging to end the inning.

 In the top of the ninth inning, Cleveland again threatened.
 After Antonio Alfonseca walked Matt Williams to lead off the inning and Sandy Alomar Jr. reached on a fielder's choice to take Williams off the bases, Félix Heredia gave up a single to Thome which advanced Alomar to third.
 He was then pulled in favor of closer Robb Nen.
 Nen induced a groundball from Grissom to Rentería at shortstop, who elected to throw Alomar out at home, thanks in part to a great pick and tag by Johnson.
 He then got Brian Giles to fly out to end the inning.

 The Indians sent closer José Mesa to the mound to try to win the series in the bottom of the ninth inning.
 Moisés Alou led off with a single, and Bonilla struck out swinging on a 3–2 pitch.
 Johnson then followed with a single to advance Alou to third, bringing Counsell to the plate.
-On a 1-1 pitch, Counsell hit a deep fly ball to right that nearly went over the wall, which would have won the series for the Marlins.
-Although Ramirez was able to catch the ball on the warning track for the second out, Alou was able to score from third without a throw and the score was tied at 2.
+On a 1-1 pitch, Counsell hit a deep fly ball to right field that just missed being a home run, but was caught by Ramirez at the wall.
+Alou was able to score from third standing up, which tied the game.
 Mesa managed to get out of the inning by retiring Jim Eisenreich.

 Nen struck out the side in the top of the 10th inning.
 In the bottom of the frame, Mesa gave up back-to-back one-out singles, and after striking out John Cangelosi looking on a 3-2 pitch, Hargrove elected to finally use his ace starter and brought Nagy into the game to face Alou, who flied out to end the inning.
 After walking Williams, leading off the top of the 11th inning, Jay Powell retired Cleveland in order thanks to an alert fielder's choice on a sacrifice bunt by Alomar, which Powell fielded and threw out the lead runner at 2nd, followed by a Jim Thome inning-ending double play.